WesleyW-code/Quiz-Manager/README.md

 There is a login proccess as well as the ability to add new quiz takers and quiz masters.

-I completed this project in partnership with Jarryd Robson.
+I completed this task in partnership with Jarryd Robson as part of Hyperion Dev's collaborative project.